NirrumTheMad/PrisonPlanes/Tales/Tajik/Playing_this_world/Plot/Random_Events.md

 76 - "In an attempt to steal your car and get away, someone crashes into the nearest object, nearly missing you, your vehicle will need repairs before it can be used again"

-77 - "Dave says he'll get your job done for you if you can act as security for his next Gala.
-You are assailed by a lot of angry uncountables who ask you why would side with this monster"
+77 -

+78 -  "In a flash of insight, Gain a feature point which you may spend immediately along with any you have saved or save it for later.
+This is not a level up"

+79 - "Gain the benefits of a full rest on the spot, your items recharge, your themesong plays"

-78 -
+80 - "

 97 - "An oni begins slaughtering nearby"

 99 - "A gonjuga manifests nearby"

-100 - Gain a level in a random class and subclass if necessary
+100 - Gain a level in a random class

 101 - "You personally gain insight into a special hidden rule about the campaign which you cannot share with the others directly.
 Our actions have consequences, death is not the end, and our actions have consequences after death.
 You've unlocked memories of your past lives only to realise they're ongoing.
 Dying in this campaign adds to the strength of one of the penultimate challenges you'll have to face."